Syphilis - What Happens

 About 3 weeks—although the

-range is from 10 to 90 days-after being infected with
+range is from 10 to 90 days—after a person is infected with

 syphilis, a sore (chancre) that is